datastax/cpp-driver/doc/getting_started/README.md

 ## Installation

-Building and installing the C/C++ DataStax Enterprise Driver is similar to the core C/C++ driver.
-The directions for building and installing the core driver can be found [here](/building/).
-In addition to the core driver's dependencies the DSE driver also requires Kerberos:

-* Ubuntu requires the package `libkrb5-dev`
-* RHEL (CentOS) requires the package `krb5-devel`
-* Windows requires [Kerberos for Windows] to be installed
+Directions for installing the driver can be found [here](/installation).

 ## Upgrading From The Core C/C++ Driver